ericmjl/thesis/text/algorithm.md

             replace single-source edge(s) with two-source edge(s)
 ```

-With this, we are able to achieve our goal of explaining the existence of a virus' segments while minimizing the number of sources needed to explain its existence.

 We implemented this using a combination of graph objects in `NetworkX` (#cite) and matrix summation in Python 3.5.
 The source code is available online (#cite Zenodo).
+To take advantage of vectorization, I used a combination of `numpy` and `pandas` to accomplish the matrix summation steps.